Associate Professor of Law

 In addition to his scholarly publications, Professor Rempell is the author of Five Grounds, a novel that tells the story of three immigrants’ harrowing journeys to the United States.

 Professor Rempell has also taken an active role in helping students to bridge the gap between curricular design and career objectives.
-In particular, he helps run South Texas’ Pathways to Practice initiative.
+In particular, he helps run Houston College of Law’s Pathways to Practice initiative.

 Professor Rempell graduated magna cum laude from American University Washington College of Law, where he served as the Editor-in-Chief of the American University International Law Review and was elected to the Order of the Coif.
 Professor Rempell received his bachelor’s degree from the University of Michigan.